Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 Key Features of Jeolla Dialect

-• It has a softer and more melodic intonation and a stronger focus on vowel sounds.
+- It has a softer, more melodic intonation and a stronger emphasis on vowel sounds.
 Certain sentence endings, such as “~잉” and “~쥬,” are unique features.

 Examples: